Previous dayApril 29, 2026Next day

 7.8 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected 5 km E of Falls City, Texas on April 29, 2026, with origin time 21:48 UTC.
+Seismographs logged a magnitude 2.1 earthquake 5 km E of Falls City, Texas with origin time 21:48 UTC on April 29, 2026.
 The event originated approximately 7.8 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 28.984°, -97.966°.
+The epicenter is at 28.984°, -97.966°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29